Finnish Roma: Issues

-In 2007 police officer and boxer Riku Lumberg (of Romani heritage) wrote an open letter to his own people, seeking an end to the "barbaric tradition of blood feud" in the community.
+In 2007, police officer and boxer Riku Lumberg (of Romani heritage) wrote an open letter to his own people, seeking an end to the "barbaric tradition of blood feud" in the community.
 Romani artist Kiba Lumberg has said the following about the culture she grew up in: "Blood feud and the violence that exists in Roma culture can't be discussed in Finland.
 We can't accept that some groups hide behind culture to excuse stepping on human rights and freedom of speech," and "the problem is, that when a Gypsy dares to speak in public about the negative things happening in their own tribe, they face death threats.
 If a white person opens their mouth, they're accused of racism."

 Finnish Romani in Sweden

 From the 1950s, Finnish Romani have moved to Sweden, mainly due to better job opportunities and less discrimination.
 Around 4,500 Finnish Romani live in Sweden.
 They are the only Romani group in Sweden who wear their traditional dress.
 In Sweden it is easier for Finnish Romani to get a job and an apartment due to more Swedish sounding surnames as well as a long tradition of multiculturalism in Sweden.

-In September 1980, a Finnish Roma man, Gunnar Palmroth, murdered three men and a woman from a Finnish Roma family in the Brandbergen murders, in Brandbergen, Stockholm, Sweden.
-20 years later, in a case of revenge, Palmroth himself was murdered, by the son of one of the murder victims in the 1980 mass murder.